-Just keep in mind that all of these swimming pool floats are designed from babies old enough to support their own heads to older toddlers learning how to swim on their own.
-And close supervision is required no matter what!
+Just keep in mind that all of these swimming pool floats are designed for babies old enough to support their own heads to older toddlers learning how to swim on their own.

 Are there any favorite baby floats you’ve found that aren’t on this list?
 Feel free to share them in the comments!

 See all our swim safety posts for all 4 of our kids here: